Severe Thunderstorm Warning issued for Delaware, Dubuque by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Delaware, Dubuque by NWS

-Effective: 2021-08-11 16:26:00 CDT Expires: 2021-08-11 17:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a sturdy building.
-Target Area: Delaware; Dubuque The National Weather Service in the Quad Cities has issued a * Severe Thunderstorm Warning for Western Dubuque County in northeastern Iowa Delaware County in northeastern Iowa * Until 515 PM CDT. * At 425 PM CDT, a severe thunderstorm was located over Manchester, moving east at 30 mph.
+Effective: 2021-08-11 16:37:00 CDT Expires: 2021-08-11 17:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Delaware; Dubuque A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 515 PM CDT FOR WESTERN DUBUQUE AND DELAWARE COUNTIES At 437 PM CDT, a severe thunderstorm was located over Earlville, or 8 miles east of Manchester, moving east at 30 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Delaware around 430 PM CDT.
-Delhi, Greeley and Oneida around 435 PM CDT.
-Earlville around 440 PM CDT.
-Other locations in the path of this severe thunderstorm include Worthington, Dyersville, New Vienna, Farley, Luxemburg, Holy Cross, Epworth and Bankston.
+Expect wind damage to roofs, siding, and trees.
+Locations impacted include Worthington, Dyersville, New Vienna, Farley, Epworth and Bankston.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0